 In 2023, the Company and individual defendants reached an agreement in principle with each of the derivative plaintiffs to resolve these derivative actions, as reflected by written memoranda of understanding.
 The proposed settlements contemplated the Company's adoption of certain non-monetary corporate governance enhancements and initiatives.
 In February 2024, formal stipulations of settlement incorporating the substantive terms of the memoranda of understanding and detailing the proposed settlements' operational terms were submitted for court approval.
 The court overseeing the Swan Matter issued an order in May 2024 granting final approval to a proposed settlement reached with the plaintiffs in the Stourbridge Matter and the Swan Matter, which order became final and non-appealable as of June 20, 2024.

-In April 2024, the court overseeing the Wojcik Matter issued an order granting preliminary approval to the proposed settlement reached with the plaintiff in the Wojcik Matter.
-A hearing is scheduled for August 6, 2024 regarding final approval of the proposed settlement.
+The court overseeing the Wojcik Matter issued an order as of August 8, 2024 granting final approval to a proposed settlement reached with the plaintiff in the Wojcik Matter, which order became final and non-appealable as of September 9, 2024.
 The proposed settlements are without any admission of the allegations in the complaints, which the defendants deny.

 While the Company believes that it was and is in compliance with all applicable laws, in the fourth quarter of 2023, the Company recorded a \$2.8 million legal reserve related to the derivative actions which was included within accrued expenses and other liabilities on the Consolidated Balance Sheets.
-As the settlement amounts are to be paid by insurance, the Company concurrently recorded a receivable for \$2.8 million within other assets on the Consolidated Balance Sheet, and consequently there was no impact to the Consolidated Statements of Operations related to these matters.
+As the settlement amounts were to be paid by insurance, the Company concurrently recorded a receivable for \$2.8 million within other assets on the Consolidated Balance Sheet, and consequently there was no impact to the Consolidated Statements of Operations related to these matters.
 In the second quarter of 2024, the Company's insurers funded \$2.8 million to an escrow account established for the purpose of paying the settlement amounts in accordance with the terms of the applicable settlement, and the Company reversed the previously recorded \$2.8 million legal reserve within accrued expenses and other liabilities and the related \$2.8 million receivable within other assets on the Consolidated Balance Sheets.